 Nearly 20% of Ohioans who reside in nursing homes are under 65.
 Many of them may require long-term care for 20-30 years or more, with all the ensuing expenses.

-If you’re 65 or older, you have a 40% chance of needing nursing home care at some point.
+If you’re 65 or older, you have a 70% chance of needing long term care in your lifetime.
 As the number of Ohio seniors should triple by 2040, extended health care becomes a pressing concern for more and more of us as we get older.

 Dealing with Health Care Expenses and Applying for Medicaid in Ohio

 Since most people don’t realize there are options to simply spending down their assets on long-term care until they are broke, far too many families are wiped out financially by this cost.

 For seniors who qualify for Medicaid, the program might be the best option to assist with medical care coverage.
 Unfortunately, Ohio Medicaid implements strict asset limits for applicants.
 For example, a single person’s total assets must not exceed $2,000.
 The spouse of a Medicaid applicant can keep a maximum sum equaling no more than $130,000 of the couple’s assets, not including their home; however, the home might end up having a Medicaid lien placed on it.